Is The High Fat Keto Diet For You? One Woman and Three Experts Tell The Tale

 The thinking is that when you turn off access to glucose, a primary fuel source derived from eating carbohydrates, the body taps into its own fat stores for energy.
 Preferentially use fat for fuel instead of carbs, and guess what happens — once the glucose storage is used up (that only takes a few hours), your body begins to break down body fat to use for fuel.

 Tech workers living in the San Francisco Bay Area sometimes go to extreme lengths to improve their bodies and minds.
 For example, at the supplements startup HVMN (formerly known as Nootrobox), Mr. Woo’s company, most employees don’t eat on Tuesdays — a ritual they say improves ketone production and productivity.
-Fasting one day a week is one of the many approaches to intermittent fasting, which has been shown to assist ketosis.
+Fasting one day a week is one of the many approaches to intermittent fasting, which has been shown to aid ketosis.

 An increasing number of health nuts — from the internet entrepreneur Kevin Rose to the podcaster, lifehacker Tim Ferriss — swear by the keto diet.
 And so, Melia Robinson spent the past two months eating bacon, butter, and avocados to see first-hand why the keto movement is so popular.